Alpha-santhosh/Alpha-santhosh/README.md

 - 🌱 I’m currently learning Front-End Web Development
 - 💞️ I’m looking to collaborate on Development
 - 📫 How to reach me subramanisanthosh00@gmail.com
-- Skills - Figma, HTML, CSS, and JavaScript
+- Skills - Figma, HTML, CSS, JavaScript and React js

 <!---
 Alpha-santhosh/Alpha-santhosh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.